Skip to main content

 • MK-677 ∞ An oral growth hormone secretagogue that increases growth hormone and IGF-1 levels.

 By supporting growth hormone levels, these peptides can contribute to improved body composition, increased lean muscle mass, and reduced fat mass.
 These changes can directly improve insulin sensitivity and metabolic flexibility, creating a more favorable environment for Semaglutide to act upon.
-The synergy between improved from peptides and the appetite/glucose control from Semaglutide could lead to more comprehensive metabolic improvements.
+The synergy between improved body composition from peptides and the appetite/glucose control from Semaglutide could lead to more comprehensive metabolic improvements.

 Other Targeted Peptides